Introduction: Needlefelt Wire Haired Fox Terrier

 Step 8: Bending the Ears

-Try to fold the ear as in real life and then felt along the bend into the skin of the ear.
-Then fold through the concertina fold to hold it in place.
+Try to fold the ear as in real life and then felt along the bend into the skin of the ear

 Step 9: Eyes

-Roll two small balls of black wool into spheres.
+Roll two small pieces of dark brown merino wool into spheres.

-Felt the eyes to the dogs face.
+Felt them to the dogs face.
 They go roughly halfway up.
+(Picture 1) Don't worry about shape, we'll shape them up with the eyelids.

 Felt them lightly and then check if they look right.